-Exam 1 (20%): This exam will cover material from the beginning of the course through Lecture 5.
+Exam 1 (17.5%): This exam will cover material from the beginning of the course through Lecture 6.
 You will have the entire scheduled class time to take your exam.
 You are not allowed to consult with anyone else while taking this exam.
 If you take your exams through the accessible education center (AEC), then you must sign up with the AEC at least a week in advance.

-Exam 2 (20%): This exam will cover material from Lectures 6 through 10 but also incorporate methods taught in lectures 1 and 2 as well.
+Exam 2 (20%): This exam will cover material from Lectures 7 through 11 but also incorporate methods taught in the "Studying genes" lectures as well.
 You will have the entire scheduled class time to take your exam.
 You are not allowed to consult with anyone else while taking this exam.
 If you take your exams through the accessible education center (AEC), then you must sign up with the AEC at least a week in advance.

-Final Exam (25%): 8:00-10:00am on Friday, June 10th.
-This exam will cover material from Lectures 11 through 18 but also incorporate methods taught in lectures 2-4 as well.
+Final Exam (22.5%): 8:00-10:00am on Monday, June 12th.
+This exam will cover material from Lectures 12 through 18 but also incorporate methods taught in the "Studying genes" lectures as well.
 You will have 2 hours to take your exam.
 You are not allowed to consult with anyone else while taking this exam.
 If you take your exams through the accessible education center (AEC), then you must sign up with the AEC at least a week in advance.

-Materials permitted during exams: writing instrument for writing answers on paper; physical notepaper for making your own notes during exam (not typed); your lecture/reading notes (pre-handwritten or pre-printed or pre-typed, but they must be yours); textbook (either physical copy, e-copy, or pdfs of scanned readings provided on Canvas); calculator (physical or electronic); either a laptop or tablet PC, (but not both) only for viewing assigned readings or pre-written notes.
-Thus the only apps that you may use on a device are those required to access what is listed above (e.g. Adobe Reader, Preview, etc.) or a calculator app-absolutely no other apps will be allowed.
+Materials permitted during exams: writing instrument for writing answers on paper; physical notepaper for making your own notes during exam (not typed); your lecture/reading notes (prehandwritten or pre-printed or pre-typed, but they must be yours); textbook (either physical copy, e-copy, or pdfs of scanned readings provided on Canvas); calculator (physical or electronic); either a laptop or tablet PC, (but not both) only for viewing assigned readings or pre-written notes.
+Thus the only apps that you may use on a device are those required to access what is listed above (e.g. Adobe Reader,

+Preview, etc.) or a calculator app-absolutely no other apps will be allowed including internet browsers (other than required to view e-book).